andychucs/event_tool/README.md

 A Flutter plugin for add event to calendar easily. based on [add_2_calendar](https://github.com/ja2375/add_2_calendar)

-## Change:
+## What I can do:

-Now you can add reminders when adding events, currently implemented on the iOS platform by Swift.This days will add Android platform code by Kotlin.
+Now you can add reminder when adding event, currently implemented on the iOS platform by Swift.This days will add Android platform code by Kotlin.

 ## Getting Started